Skip to main content

 On a repair, the law of averages will apply:

-So if the damage is R4 000 then you will receive R2 000 (half) as a claim amount from the community.
+So if the damage is R4,000, Pineapple will pay you R2,000 (half) as a claim amount.

 Did this answer your question?